Dude Duck

-Dude Duck is a 1951 American animated short film featuring Donald Duck; it was directed by Jack Hannah and produced by Walt Disney.
+Dude Duck is a 1951 American animated short film featuring Donald Duck, directed by Jack Hannah and produced by Walt Disney.
 In the short film, Donald goes on vacation to a dude ranch and gets a totally uncooperative horse as a mount.

 Plot

 Donald is vacationing at a dude ranch.
-After all the beautiful women pick the best horses, Donald ends up with the sad-sack Rover Boy.
-But Rover Boy wants nothing to do with him.
+After all the beautiful women pick the best horses, Donald ends up with the sad-sack Rover Boy, who wants nothing to do with him.